Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 7. Area of a circle is calculated as follows: _area = π x r x r_.
 Write a function which calculates _areaOfCircle_
 8. Circumference of a circle is calculated as follows: _circumference = 2πr_.
 Write a function which calculates _circumOfCircle_
 9. Density of a substance is calculated as follows:_density= mass/volume_.
 Write a function which calculates _density_.
-10. Speed is calculated by dividing the total distance covered by a moving object divided by the total amount of time taken.
+10. Speed is calculated by dividing the total distance covered by a moving object by the total amount of time taken.
 Write a function which calculates a speed of a moving object, _speed_.
 11. Weight of a substance is calculated as follows: _weight = mass x gravity_.
 Write a function which calculates _weight_.
 12. Temperature in oC can be converted to oF using this formula: _oF = (oC x 9/5) + 32_.
-Write a function which convert oC to oF _convertCelsiusToFahrenheit_.
+Write a function which converts oC to oF _convertCelsiusToFahrenheit_.
 13. Body mass index(BMI) is calculated as follows: _bmi = weight in Kg / (height x height) in m2_.
 Write a function which calculates _bmi_.
 BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is _underweight, normal, overweight_ or _obese_ based the information given below.

     - The same groups apply to both men and women.
-    - _Underweight_: BMI is less than 18.5
+    - _Underweight_: BMI is less than 18.4
     - _Normal weight_: BMI is 18.5 to 24.9
     - _Overweight_: BMI is 25 to 29.9
     - _Obese_: BMI is 30 or more